Of all the mysteries that shouldn’t be mysteries, why most churches remain small is perhaps the greatest.

 I rarely if ever counsel people.
 Why?
 Because I care about people too much.
 Instead, I send them to people who can actually help them.

 If you’re wondering how to start the discussion, I started it with my elders and leaders when we were about 100 in attendance and told them my role would be changing.
-I used this book as a resource, and told them that we would never break 200 in attendance unless I stopped doing pastoral care.

 It’s tempting to say I’d be dead if I was still trying to do pastoral care personally, but that’s simply not true.